auditdrivencrypto/secret-handshake/README.md

                 key3 = hash(key2 + shared(alice, bx))

                 <- box(sign([hi, hash(key)]), key3)) //64 bytes

+                *** rest of session encrypted with key3 ***
 -Alice-----------------------
 <- boxed2
-hi2 = unbox(boxed2, hash(key + shared(bx, alice)))
+key3 = hash(key + shared(bx, alice))
+sig = unbox(boxed2, shared3)
-verify(hi2.sig, [hi, hash(key)], bob.pub)
+verify(sig, [hi, hash(key)], bob.pub)

 *** (client is authed) ***
+*** rest of session encrypted with key3 ***
 ```

 ## Why

 I took the simplest, most obvious design and adjusted it until
 it became as private as possible.
+The following assumes that
+the client and server both begin by sending a challenge.

 ### Simplest.

-The simplest design would just be to send Alice's public key,
-and to sign bob's key + the key exchanges (or hash(secret))
+Alice could sign Bob's public key, the challenge,
+and send that along with her public key.

 This would prove the Alice's identity, and that she intended to call Bob,
 but Eve can learn the client's public key.

 ### Better

-boxing the client hello with the shared secret would mean that
+Boxing the client hello with the shared secret would mean that
-Eve could not know the client identity, but Mallory (the man in the middle)
+Eve could not know the client identity, but Mallory (the man
-would.
-The handshake would error - but mallory would still
+in the middle) would.
+The handshake would error - but mallory
-learn the client public key.
+would still learn the client public key.

 ### Best